 31. Enjoy a cup mango ice cream at the Menger Hotel, a San Antonio, TX delicacy for more than 100 years.

-34. Eat an autumn apple you picked from a tree in the Catoctin Mountains, MD.
+34. Eat an autumn apple you picked from a tree in the Catoctin Mountains, MD.35.
+Take down a Big Orange at Tanner's Big Orange in Greenville, SC.

 36. Drink a Lone Star longneck in the general store at Luckenbach near Fredericksburg, TX--in operation since 1849.

-37. "I want to teach my son how to cook barbecue shoulder over a charcoal-filled hole in the ground," Richard says.
+37. "I want to teach my son how to cook barbecue shoulder over a charcoal-filled hole in the ground," Richard says.38.
+"Cast a net for my own dinner of shrimp," Taylor said.
+Look out for Joe's October issue story on this very topic.39.
+Eat a dish in its native habitat.

 - Sample crab cakes in Baltimore, MD.